 The Tungsram 'Handbuch der Transistoren' 1969 has added:

 On the left is what appears to be a Tungsram ASY78T, although the logo does not seem quite right.
 This type is not found (nor is any other ASY type) in any Tungsram documentation of which I am aware.
-If you know where I can find information aboutthis device, please
+If you know where I can find original data for this device, please

 Considering now early diodes, I turn again to the Hungarian data book from 1960.
 It lists two series of germanium point-contact diodes by Tungsram:

-These do not appear in the Tungsram catalogue, and I do not know what they look like.
-The naming makes me wonder if they are copies of USSR devices, if they were in fact manufactured.
+These do not appear in the Tungsram catalogue, and the naming makes me wonder if they are copies of USSR devices.
+However, I have been fortunate enough to obtain the diode shown on the right, marked GD2.

 If you know where I can find information about, or examples of, these GD diodes, please